nickpwhite/Beatnik/README.md

 password
 6. Get API Keys from Apple for Apple Music and set the `APPLE_KEY_ID`, `APPLE_KEY_ISSUER` and `APPLE_KEY` environment variables
+7. Set the `TIDAL_USERNAME` and `TIDAL_PASSWORD` environment variables to the details of a tidal account
-7. Set the `POSTGRES_USERNAME` and `POSTGRES_PASSWORD` environment variables to the details of a valid PostgreSQL user
+8. Set the `POSTGRES_USERNAME` and `POSTGRES_PASSWORD` environment variables to the details of a valid PostgreSQL user
-8. Create a database in PostgreSQL called `beatnik_dev` and give your PostgreSQL user all permissions on this database
+9. Create a database in PostgreSQL called `beatnik_dev` and give your PostgreSQL user all permissions on this database
-9. Run migrations with `python manage.py migrate`
+10. Run migrations with `python manage.py migrate`
-10. Run the development server by calling `python manage.py runserver`
+11. Run the development server by calling `python manage.py runserver`